 Therefore, the alternate lot size standard for single-family attached units will benefit the development and development district and will not substantially impair implementation of the sector plan.
 The architecture is commensurate in details and design to the neighborhood to further enhance compatibility.
-Staff recommends approval of this amendment.
+The Planning Board approves of this amendment.